 The window to the left is a Fill In Form for the graphics.
 It displays fields that are exposed by the designer in Viz Artist where the user can add content to the graphic.
-It can be text, choices in a drop-down list or media placeholders for media assets.
-Once changes are made in the Fill In Form, the Preview Window immediately updates to display them (as long as Auto-refresh is toggled on).
+This can include text, options in a drop-down list or media placeholders for media assets.
+Once changes are made in the Fill In Form, the Preview Window immediately updates to display them (if Auto-refresh is toggled on).